Politics, People, & Change

 As the saying goes, "a picture is worth a thousand words."

 The editors and writers began relying on Marilyn to bring their articles to life visually with her own style.
-From political figures to Supreme Court Judges, movers and shakers, people in power to people on the margins, from famous to the infamous, Marilyn supplied hundreds of photographs for over 56 magazines, annual reports, non-profit, and corporate publications.
+From political figures to Supreme Court Judges, movers and shakers, people in power to people on the margins, from famous to the infamous, Marilyn supplied hundreds of photographs for over 56 magazines, annual reports, non-profits, and corporate publications.
 Her images added recognition, emotion, humor, or visible proof to the written words.